Why do some Locks smell bad?

 - Avoid rubbing

-- Let them dry completely
+- Let dry completely

-- Use a blow-dryer on low heat if necessary
+- Use a low-temperature hairdryer if necessary

 An effective routine includes:

-- A suitable wash
+- An appropriate wash

 - Light hydration

-- Protection in the shower
+- Protection under the shower

 - Protection at night